 Displays the name of the destination SVM.
 You can view more details about the destination SVM by clicking the SVM name.

 Destination

-Displays the name of the destination volume.
-You can view more details about the destination volume by clicking the volume name.
+Displays the name of the destination volume or storage VM based on your selection.
+You can view more details about the destination volume or storage VM by clicking the respective object name.